alicaway/alicaway.github.io/README.md

 <b>Sessional Lecturer</b>
 Jan 2024 - Apr 2024
-- Lectured Mathematical Analysis for Business (BUSI 1916U)
+- Lectured Mathematical Analysis for Business using a technology-enhanced learning approach that includes a variety of inclusive teaching and learning strategies and assessments to over 30 students
+- Connected math learning to real-world business scenarios such as CPI, GDP, stocks, and inflation rates
+- Prepared, delivered and graded all course material and assignments; available for consultation with students

 <b>Teaching Assistant</b>
 Jan 2022 - Dec 2023
-- Intro to Calculus (INFR 1016U) x2
-- Advanced Business Intelligence (BUSI 4504U)
-- Fundamentals of Business Math (BUSI 1915U)
+- Courses: Advanced Business Intelligence, Fundamentals of Business Math, Intro to Calculus (x2), and IT Forensics
-- IT Forensics (INFR 4690U)
+- Facilitated multiple tutorials and labs from various courses, which led to positive student feedback and awards
+- Graded quizzes, tests, projects, assignments, and final exams to provide quality and timely student evaluations
+- Taught over 200 students per semester skills in business, calculus, Python, Excel, IT, linux, statistics, etc.

 <b>STEM Program Instructor</b>
 May 2023 - Aug 2023